VariableVasasMT/bootstrap_python_cli_to_pkg/README.md

 After installation, you can use the mtcli command to access various functionalities.
 Here are some examples:

 - To get help on the command-line interface: `mtcli --help`
-- To initialize a new Airflow project: `mtcli airflow-helm --domain_name yourdomain.com`

 More detailed usage instructions for specific commands can be found by using the --help flag with the command.